Edenpartners/EdenChain-Docs/source/Architecture_78413825.rst

 secured, the transaction data hash key is stored in hyper nodes.

-You can regard super node as sidechain, hypernode as Edenchain's blockchain.
+You can regard the supernode as a sidechain, the hypernode as EdenChain 's blockchain.

 As the Eden network expands and the number of DApps increases, more super node/super block networks will be